joeaudet/chkp_scripts_ja/backup_scripts/README.md

 AWS Keys / S3 Bucket info is stored in a separate file (aws_keys), a blank template is created on first run in the same directory as the script

 Script is capable of emailing notifications (requires unauthenticated relay permissions on the SMTP server) - in the script set SEND_EMAILS=true

 SMTP server info is stored in a separate file (smtp_settings), a blank template is created on first run in the same directory as the script once email is enabled

 Run manually, or setup a cron job to run the script nightly for automated cleanup

+Script will put diagnostic data in the following default directory:
+/var/log/tmp/compress_and_upload_output

 ## Instructions